“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 Errin is contraindicated in the following cases:

-If you are allergic to norethindrone or any other ingredient contained in Errin.
-See the ingredients list above (rash, itching/swelling of the face/tongue/throat, dizziness, difficulty breathing)
+If you are allergic to norethindrone or any other ingredient in Errin.
+See the ingredients list above.
+Allergy to any of the ingredients may present as a rash, itching/swelling of the face/tongue/throat, dizziness, or difficulty breathing.
+Contact your doctor immediately if you experience any of these symptoms.

 If you have breast cancer